woocart/localizations/UK/products-cosmetics.md

 Reveal brighter, younger looking eyes with Olay Eyes Illuminating Eye Cream.
 This daily treatment cream is specifically designed for the delicate skin around the eye area.
-The skin under the eye is so delicate and thin that it loses moisture 50 per cent faster than any other area of the face, therefore showing one's age more than any other area.
+The skin under the eye is so delicate and thin that it loses moisture 50 percent faster than any other area of the face, therefore showing one's age more than any other area.
  In a study where 200 women were assessed for their visible age, those who had poor under eye skin were judged to look 15-35 years older than they actually were.

 - Reduces the appearance of dark circles and discoloration under the eyes